 In 1842, Fr.
 Martin Kundig, founder of St. Joseph Church, said Mass in a log house on East Avenue and Main Street on land donated to the Catholics by Solomon Juneau founder of Milwaukee.
 Fr.
 Kundg was a zealous missionary priest from Switzerland who laid groundwork for St. Joseph Catholic Church in Waukesha.

 Work began on their own stone church around 1847, and was completed in 1849.
 As the story was told, Fr.
 Kundig's parish took in a large area and was too poor to keep a horse.
-At services on Sunday morning, when threw as much illness in the parish, he asked the congregation to be patient.
+At services on Sunday morning, when the parish went through much illness, he asked the congregation to be patient.
 He would see them as fast as he could, although the distances were great and he had to walk.
 After services, several young women agreed to set aside enough money from their small earnings to buy Fr.
 Kundig a horse.
 This was a great sacrifice in as much as 50 cents a week was placed into a parish fund.

 The present St. Joseph Church, an imposing stone building in a Gothic style, was built between 1888 and 1890 at a cost of $43,787, including the furnishings.
 The old stone church was just north of it was converted into a parish hall.